[written 3/20/20 about the coronavirus pandemic]

 The other day I was visiting a good friend and we both received the same email asking for a donation to help another friend who was in need.
 My friend’s first reaction was that her income was limited right now and she just couldn’t afford to give any money away.

 The next morning she said she had thought about it and realized she had been coming from a place of lack.
 And living a lack-based life wasn’t what she wanted to do or who she wanted to be.
 So she made a donation… with love and good will in her heart and a genuine spirit of generosity.

 What struck me about this… and why I’m sharing this with you… is [continue reading…]

-I came across this “tool” several years ago and find it very useful for myself and my coaching clients.
-So I thought I’d share it with you.
+I came across this “tool” several years ago and find it very useful for myself and my coaching clients, so I wanted to share it with you.
 It will help with your progress toward Self-Love.
 And most of us need all the help we can get with that!

-Here’s why this tool is relevant to Self-Love: the key to Self-Love is SELF-AWARENESS.
+Here’s why this tool is relevant to Self-Love: the first key to Self-Love is SELF-AWARENESS.

 While Human Design is absolutely brilliant in the self-awareness department, there are a few other tools that are also helpful.

 I like this one because it is a self-assessment that you can use anytime, for any purpose, and completely tailor it for YOUR needs and desires.
 It also helps you track your progress and shows you visually where you are the most out of balance. [continue reading…]